Geraldo Perdomo Player Props: Diamondbacks vs. Mets

 Geraldo Perdomo At The Plate

-- Perdomo has 14 doubles, a triple, five home runs and 35 walks while hitting .278.
+- Perdomo is batting .278 with 14 doubles, a triple, five home runs and 35 walks.

-- Perdomo has picked up a hit in 39 of 69 games this season, with multiple hits 18 times.

-- He has hit a long ball in 7.2% of his games in 2023, and 2% of his trips to the plate.
+- He has homered in 7.1% of his games this season, and 1.9% of his chances at the plate.

-- Perdomo has driven in a run in 22 games this year (31.9%), including seven games with more than one RBI (10.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Perdomo has had at least one RBI in 31.4% of his games this season (22 of 70), with more than one RBI seven times (10.0%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 44.9% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (7.2%).
+- He has scored in 31 of 70 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.